 Truly Scrumptious Early Years Nursery

 The safety of our children is of paramount importance.
 We make every effort to keep our setting secure.
-It is our aim at Truly Scrumptious to ensure that each of our children are cared for and are safe at all times.
+It is our aim at Truly Scrumptious to ensure that each of our children are cared for and are always safe.

 The purpose of this policy is to inform staff and parents/carers of the procedures to take in the event of an intruder being identified on the premises.
 All staff are aware that it is their priority to maintain the safety of any children in their care as well as their own safety.